Why Choose Choral Activities at Southern Miss?

 - The Southern Chamber Singers: Serves as an elective lab choir for graduate students in choral conducting and provides an opportunity for students to experience choral and vocal music in a chamber setting.
 It also serves as an opportunity for undergraduate music majors to learn from students seeking advanced conducting degrees.
 The repertoire is vast and primarily a cappella.
 This group generally meets for rehearsal two times per week and performs three to four times in the school year.

-- Spirit of Southern: A men’s a cappella public relations ensemble that performs a wide variety of music from sacred to pop.
-The young men for this group range from freshman through graduate students and come from various academic studies.
+- Spirit of Southern: A mixed pop a cappella public relations ensemble that performs a wide variety of music from sacred to pop.
+The students this group range from freshman through graduate students and come from various academic studies.
 They enjoy performing for campus activities, community functions and also tour frequently for recruiting purposes.
 Significant performances include frequently singing at the request of the University’s president and performances for such dignitaries as Governor Haley Barbour and members from a South African delegation.
-They have been honored with an invitation to perform at the 2011 Mississippi state conference of the ACDA and NAfME chapters.
+They have been honored with an invitation to perform at the Mississippi state conference of the ACDA and NAfME chapters.

 - The Southern Miss Gulf Coast Civic Chorale: The group invites community members and Southern Miss students to participate in the Fleming Education Center.
 The Civic Chorale gives several performances each semester, many of which include chamber orchestral ensembles to accompany this approximately 100-voiced choir.
 Significant performances include taking part in the Carnegie premieres of The Seven Last Words of Christ by Richard Burchard and An American Requiem by Edwin Penhorwood.
 Additionally, the ensemble performed a Hurricane Katrina Anniversary concert that included such dignitaries as Governor Haley Barbour and the Secretary of Homeland Security, Janet Napolitano.